mperktold/blocking-dialogs/README.md

 It's very important that our code actually runs in the background thread.

 Now that we have the lock, we simply show the dialog.
 No `UI.access` stuff needed for that.

 But before blocking, we need to release the lock somehow.
 For that, we obtain the lock instance, which happens to be a ReentrantLock.
-A ReentrantLock can be aquired in a nested fashion, and it provides a method that returns how often the lock is hold by the current thread.
+A ReentrantLock can be aquired in a nested fashion.
+We use `getHoldCount` to know how often the lock is aquired by the current thread.
+Then, we release the lock as many times as it is currently hold such that we arrive at a hold count of zero.
+When we reach zero, Vaadin will again push all changes to the client, such that the user can see the dialog.

+Now that we do not hold the lock anymore, we can block for the result.

+Once we wake up with the result, we need to immediately restore the hold count by aquiring it as often as we have released it before.

+If this sounds like an ugly hack, that's because it is.
+But it works.

 ### [Await Lock](https://github.com/mperktold/blocking-dialogs/blob/main/src/main/java/com/example/application/views/awaitlock/AwaitLockView.java)